THE LUCKEYS

 Sewickley Twp., Westmoreland Co., PA.
 The Luckeys are joined with the

-brother of Robert Miller.
-Samuel Miller also dies at the hands of
+brother of Isaac Robert Miller Jr. Samuel Miller also dies at the hands of

 Indians when they kill him and his detail of colonial soldiers in July,